-How to secure a Minecraft server and stop bots joining
+How to secure a Minecraft server and stop bots from joining

 Sadly, very.
-There are groups of people in the Minecraft community who look for un secure servers, for the soul reason to login and grief the servers.
+There are groups of people in the Minecraft community who look for un-secure servers, for the sole reason to log in and grief the servers.

-First step is to apply a whitelist.
-The only reason not to have a whitelist on your server, is if you're running a public server.
+The first step is to apply a whitelist.
+The only reason not to have a whitelist on your server is if you're running a public server.
 If this is the case, you'll have claim protection on the server, so you don't need to worry about this.

 To set a whitelist on your server, we can head to the Player Manager.
 Then select the whitelist button.

-Here you can add user to the whitelist by entering their name.
-In this example we've added the users SleepingTea98, MrSoulPenguin, and AlmostCornetto to the list.
+Here you can add users to the whitelist by entering their names.
+In this example, we've added the users SleepingTea98, MrSoulPenguin, and AlmostCornetto to the list.
 The next step is the turn on the whitelist.
 To do this, we're going to press the blue Turn On Whitelist button.

 That's it.
 You're all set.
 Only the people on your list can join the server.

 The next thing we're going to do is set a running backup.
 That way if anything does happen, you can restore your server.

 Head to the schedules section on the panel.
 We're going to select manual selection in the minute box, and then set it to 1.
 We're then going to set the hour box to every 12 hours.
 This will set your server to run the schedule every 12 hours.